ccall48/chirpstack-hpr.github.io/docs/docs/01-project-intro.md

 ## Project Thanks

-`groot` - For getting python working with helium-crypto.rs and helium/proto so changes could be made programmatically over the wire.
+[groot](https://github.com/mawdegroot) - For getting python working with helium-crypto.rs and helium/proto so changes could be made programmatically over the wire.
 This allowed for getting the initial rpc working for signing changes [helium-iot-config-py](https://github.com/mawdegroot/helium-iot-config-py).

-Helium Foundation & IOT Working Group - For approving an grant for the initial development work.
+[Helium Foundation](https://www.helium.foundation/) & Helium IOT Working Group - For approving an grant for the initial development work.

 <!--
 external integrations to account for by device and by tenant dc usage. currently supports aws sqs, postgres and http (using rpc).